Why Aren’t More Doctors Talking About Ketamine Therapy?

 Over the next few weeks, as she became more conscious of her feelings, she came to see that a lot of her negative self-talk was untrue.
 Seeing herself, and the love around her, in her experiences with the medicine helped her fuel a shift that allowed her to open her heart.
 She relived memories that helped her understand why she was self-sabotaging and imposing limitations on herself.
 This ultimately gave her the courage to leave the abusive relationship and stop using food to self-soothe, which allowed her to lose a significant amount of weight.
 As she gained greater awareness, she was able to manage her anxiety and become more fearless, empowered, and resilient.

 Your experience may be different.
 But if you suffer from any form of anxiety, from OCD to PTSD and seasonal affective disorder, ketamine guided therapy could be a fast-acting, life-opening route.
 Ketamine for anxiety may allow you to forge new neural pathways and program fresh thoughts and perceptions.
 To see if ketamine therapy might be a good fit for you, consider completing Mindbloom’s two-minute intake survey here.
+If you’re interested in working with Mindbloom, use code “thirdwaveishere” to receive $50 off services.
 And please report back.
 We’d love to hear about your experience.